 According to the latest industry report from the National Golf Foundation (NGF), an estimated 2.6 million Americans played on a golf course for the first time in 2018.
 The NGF refers to this as a historical measured high.
 It was also the fifth year in a row the game has attracted more than 2 million newcomers.
 This pushed the number of people ages 6 and up who played at least one round of golf on a golf course from 23.8 million in 2017 to 24.2 million in 2018.

 The total golf participation numbers from NGF from this year illustrate that golfers play, watch, engage and consume the game in different ways than in past years.
 When factoring in off-course forms of the game — golf-entertainment venues such as Topgolf, indoor simulators, stand-alone driving ranges, and off-course school or youth programs — U.S. participation climbed to 33.5 million in 2018, an increase of 1.4 million participants from 2017.

 “More and more people are getting a taste of the game by taking swings with a golf club,” writes Forbes contributor Erik Matuszewski.

 Whether this off-course participation will lead to course play depends on the industry’s approach to converting those who play for entertainment to committed course players.

 The NGF reports that non-golfers are expressing an interest in the game at record levels, with 14.7 million people saying they would like to play golf on a course.
 Some of these are players with some experience who haven’t played on a course within the past year, whereas the rest are people who have never played on a course.

 Making the game easier and more approachable could be the key to winning over new players and getting them interested in playing on course.
-Garmin offers a range of GPS golf devices that give you precise distances and other features for thousands of preloaded courses so experienced players can refine their game, and beginners can discover their love of being out on the course.
+Garmin offers a range of GPS golf watches and handhelds that give you precise distances and other features for thousands of preloaded courses so experienced players can refine their game, and beginners can discover their love of being out on the course.